-- 1. CAUI-4 and switchable CAUI-10/CAUI-4 require GTY transceivers that are available only in select devices. - 2.
-The line rate of 25.78125 Gb/s is available on select devices in typical speed grades.
+- 1. CAUI-4 requires GTY or GTM transceivers which are available in select devices.
+Runtime switchable CAU-10/CAUI-4 require GTY transceivers available only in select devices. - 2.
+The line rate of 25.78125 Gb/s is available on select devices in typical speed grades. - 3.
+The line rate of 53.125 Gb/s (GTM transceivers) is available on select devices.

-The core instantiates the CMAC block along with the necessary GTH or GTY transceivers.
+The core instantiates the CMAC block along with the necessary GTH, GTY, or GTM transceivers.
 The core provides an example of how the two blocks are connected together, along with the reset and clocking for those blocks.